splunk/public-o11y-docs/logs/lo-transition.rst

 --------------------------------------------------------------------------------------------------------------
 You can continue using existing log processing rules.
 See :ref`logs-processors` for more information.
 You can turn your existing log processing rules off and on.
 However, you cannot create new log processing rules or edit existing rules.

-Going forward, you can process data at ingest time with Splunk Cloud Platform functionality, including the following:
+Going forward, you can process data in the Splunk platform using the following methods:

-- Ingest actions
-- .conf configuration
-- Edge Processor
-- Data Stream Processor

 .. list-table::
    :header-rows: 1